Fletcher Jones (Australian entrepreneur): Biography

 In the late 1940s he began to turn his business into a co-operative, named Fletcher Jones & Staff Pty Ltd. Initially the Jones family had a two-thirds interest and the staff one-third, but the balance gradually swung so that by the 1970s the staff held over 50 per cent of the shares.
 From the mid-1950s, the business also made women's attire.

-Fletcher Jones & Staff was awarded a contract to outfit the Australian women's team for the 1956 Melbourne Olympic Games.
-At its peak, the company had over 2,700 employees and 55 stores in six states and the ACT.
+Fletcher Jones & Staff was awarded a contract to outfit the Australian women's team for the 1956 Summer Olympics in Melbourne.
+At its peak, the company had over 2,700 employees and 55 stores in six states and the Australian Capital Territory.

-Jones was appointed an Officer of the Order of the Order of the British Empire (OBE) in 1959, and was made a knight bachelor in 1974 for services to decentralisation and the community.
+Jones was appointed an Officer of the Order of the Order of the British Empire (OBE) in 1959, and was made a Knight Bachelor in 1974 for services to decentralisation and the community.

-Being located in a major wool producing area, Fletcher Jones concentrated for many years on using the best local wool in its garments, and by the 1960s, was the largest Australian user of fine merino wool.
+Being located in a major wool producing area, Jones concentrated for many years on using the best local wool in its garments, and by the 1960s, was the largest Australian user of fine merino wool.

 Although he had always expressed Labor sympathies in word and deed, he publicly renounced his political allegiances when the Labor Prime Minister Gough Whitlam and his wife Margaret made it known they were agnostics.

 His first wife died in 1970, and he remarried in 1971 to Ada Wells, née Pettigrove.
 He published his autobiography Not By Myself in 1976.
-Sir Fletcher Jones died in Warrnambool in 1977, and was buried there.
+Jones died in Warrnambool in 1977, and was buried there.
 He was survived by his second wife Ada, and by the daughter and two sons of his first marriage.